-The substantive Judith Binney Fellowship will be available for an established scholar to undertake or complete a significant project in New Zealand history or related fields Remuneration for the Judith Binney Fellowship will be set between $50,000 and $80,000.
+The substantive Judith Binney Fellowship is intended to be available annually for an established scholar to undertake or complete a significant project in New Zealand history or related fields.
+Remuneration for the Judith Binney Fellowship will be set between $50,000 and $80,000.

 Is Māori history the only focus of the Fellowship?

 Māori history is one key area of interest for the Fellowships and Awards, reflecting Judith Binney’s own research and writing but applications will be considered across a range of subject areas.

 Do I have to be a New Zealander to apply?

 Applicants must be either New Zealand citizens, or have resided continuously in New Zealand for at least two years immediately prior to application and hold a New Zealand resident visa.

 Do I have to complete the project within the twelve months?